 But this shouldn’t be about my father.

 This should be about the island where my grandfather and grandmother lived when he was in good health.
 It’s called Chappaquiddick, and in the summer when me and my little brother were very young, we would visit for a week or two at a time while my mother and father were out of town.
-I can remember the taste of sunscreen, and the perpetual sea salt air, and the dirt road leading to Avalon: the old house that my grandfather built in the pitch pine woods off Pocha Road.
-Avalon was what Joseph used to call the house, back when he could still walk.
-He still practiced law back then.
-He was still the Edgartown fire chief.
-He still used to watch an osprey nest out in the marsh behind the house from a telescope on a tall tripod, which I had to stand on a chair to look through.
+I can remember the taste of sunscreen, and the perpetual sea salt air, and the dirt road leading to Avalon- the old house that my grandfather built in the pitch pine woods off Pocha Road.
+Avalon was what Joseph used to call the house back when he could still walk, when he still practiced law and was the Edgartown fire chief.
+He used to watch an osprey nest out in the marsh behind the house from a telescope on a tall tripod, which I had to stand on a chair to look through.
 I remember that he and Mary would bicker endlessly, but in a loving sort of way I think.
 There was something timeless about it.
 Joseph knew everyone on Chappaquiddick, from the Edgartown ferry drivers, to countless neighbors who lived throughout the sandy woods of the island.

 The living room looked over the marshes of Pocha Pond like a castle keep, and the back-porch deck was the embrasure and the battlements.
 In my grandfather’s study, I can remember model seaplanes on the bookshelves, and the hull of a small model sailing ship he’d started to build for me but never finished.
 In the closet of the bedroom were stacks of VHS tapes with movies copied onto them from television.
 They’d seen several generations of cousins watch them endlessly in the timeless summers on the island.
 Cooper and I were the last generation of these visitors to Avalon.

-Once, in a haze of painkillers, he had jokingly, though with a slight hint of lucid seriousness that never quite left him, suggested that upon his death he be laid down in Halcyon and she be set alight as a Viking lord of old might have been.
+Once, in a haze of painkillers, he had jokingly, though with a slight hint of lucid seriousness that never quite left him, suggested that upon his death he be laid down in Halcyon and they be set alight as a Viking lord of old might have been.
 It was around this time that Joseph’s legs began to rot out from under him, and his skin wept a clear fluid from swollen muscles.
 He had been an able-bodied seaman once.
-He was the navigator, with maps encased in plastic, and a sextant.
-He was Captain Cressy of the last great wooden vessel to ever sail from Edgartown Harbor.
+He was the navigator, with maps encased in plastic, and a sextant in the top drawer of his desk.
+He was Captain Cressy of the last great wooden vessel to sail from Edgartown Harbor.
 When he was gone, my father took over the role of patriarch at Thanksgiving meals with our extended family.
 He would give toasts in memory of Joseph.
 My oldest cousin Eric gives those speeches now, but family gatherings are never attended in the same numbers.
 It’s only those for whom it is convenient now, and of those, only some still come, or bother to give reasons as to why they can’t.

 But this shouldn’t be about the son in law.
-It should never have had anything to do with it.
+It should never have had anything to do with him.
 Yet it did, and memory of my father persists in every scene and every age I can remember.
 At one time or another, my memory rode above his reality like Halcyon cresting waves and white tops.
-My memory has been brought low, just as the court of Arthur was before the old kind retreated to Avalon to rest.
-Yet amongst the gossip and the bickering that splintered family gatherings, there is a figure missing, and from where he should be comes a strange color blooming out over freshly changed bandages.
-I know his eyes are the same, his brow furrows in the same way.
+My memory has been brought low, just as the court of Arthur was before the old King retreated to Avalon to rest.
+Yet in the gossip and the bickering that splinters our family gatherings, there is a figure missing, and from where he should be standing comes a strange color blooming out over freshly changed bandages.
+I know his eyes are the same as mine, his brow furrows in the same way.
 We are young together in photographs.
 I pace the front yard at midnight trying to clear my head, but I know the moment is coming, and when it happens, it feels like my legs have begun to dissolve, and he is the only one standing in the room.